bobmacneal/react-wizard/README.md

 # react-wizard

-This is an example template for implementing a step-by-step _wizard_.
-It is written in [React](https://reactjs.org/).
+This is an example for implementing a step-by-step _wizard_ using [React](https://reactjs.org/).

-It demonstrates a simple pattern for setting up a wizard using React's useState hook.
+I demonstrate an easy-to-understand template for setting up a wizard using React's useState hook.

 <img src="./public/Screenshot.png" width="50%">.